• Cellular Detox

 She has delved deeply into the health benefits of nuts and went on to explain that her research revealed that nuts could increase reverse cholesterol transport.
 This process encourages HDL particles to rid clogged arteries of fatty plaque.

-But what can nut consumption do for our brain?
-Lets talk about which nuts can make a difference to our gray matter.
+But what can nut consumption do for our brains?
+Let’s discuss which nuts can make a difference to our gray matter.

 Walnuts:

 A walnut looks like a replica of the human brain.
 But why are walnuts so brain-nourishing?
-First of all, they are packed with anti-oxidants and naturally occurring Vita E that makes them anti-inflammatory.
+First of all, they are packed with antioxidants and naturally occurring Vita E, which makes them anti-inflammatory.
 Walnuts can lower C Reactive protein (an inflammation marker on blood tests).
 And anything that can lower inflammation in the body will be very advantageous to the brain.
 We do NOT want inflamed brain cellular membranes!

-In addition, walnuts are packed with Omega 3 fatty acids, which get converted into DHA.
+In addition, walnuts are packed with Omega 3 fatty acids, which convert into DHA.
 High levels of DHA keep our memory and cognition sharp.

 And as sleep is clearly essential to brain health (sleep increases the amount of leptin produced), we need adequate rest every night.
-In a 2004 study on sleep deprivation, the results showed a 20% drop in leptin that caused a 24% increase in hunger and appetite!
-If you can’t control leptin (it tells the body to burn “fat” for energy) then you can’t control weight, and extra body fat puts you at risk for brain disorders.
-Eating walnuts every day could increase melatonin production that will in turn minimize insomnia and restlessness symptoms.
+A 2004 study on sleep deprivation showed a 20% drop in leptin that caused a 24% increase in hunger and appetite!
+If you can’t control leptin (it tells the body to burn “fat” for energy), then you can’t control weight, and extra body fat puts you at risk for brain disorders.
+Eating walnuts every day could increase melatonin production, which will, in turn, minimize insomnia and restlessness symptoms.
 Four to five walnuts right before bed might send you off to dreamland effortlessly.

 Superfood #2: Blueberries

-According to Scientific America: Jan/Feb 2011: “Your Brain on Blueberries” Mary Franz, she writes, “…emerging research suggests that compounds in blueberries known as flavonoids may improve memory, learning and general cognitive function, including reasoning skills, decision making, verbal comprehension and numerical ability.
-In addition, studies comparing dietary habits with cognitive function in adults hint that consuming flavonoids may help slow the decline in mental facility that is often seen with aging and might even provide protection against disorders such as Alzheimer’s and Parkinson’s. “
+According to Scientific America: “Your Brain on Blueberries,” Mary Franz, writes, “…emerging research suggests that compounds in blueberries known as flavonoids may improve memory, learning and general cognitive function, including reasoning skills, decision making, verbal comprehension, and numerical ability.
+In addition, studies comparing dietary habits with cognitive function in adults hint that consuming flavonoids may help slow the decline in a mental facility that is often seen with aging and might even provide protection against disorders such as Alzheimer’s and Parkinson’s. “

-Please peruse our smoothie recipe section and boost your memory with a Creamy Berry Basil Smoothie or our Purple Power Smoothie that both contain blueberries.
+Please peruse our smoothie recipe section and boost your memory with a Creamy Berry Basil Smoothie or our Purple Power Smoothie containing blueberries.
 Or eat organic blueberries alone and enjoy their rich flavor.

-Because pomegranates are so high in polyphenols (anti-inflammatory molecules that protect the brain and nervous system), studies revealed that taking 8 oz of pomegranate juice per day increased memory and cognition.
-“Punica granatum protects against oxidative stress in PC12 cells and oxidative stress induced Alzhimer’s symptoms in mice” J Med Food.
-Jul/Aug 2011: “Pomegranate juice augments memory and FMRI activity in middle aged and older adults with mild memory complaints” Evid Based Complement Alternat Med 2013
+Because pomegranates are so high in polyphenols (anti-inflammatory molecules that protect the brain and nervous system), studies revealed that taking 8 oz of pomegranate juice daily increases memory and cognition.
+“Punica granatum protects against oxidative stress in PC12 cells and oxidative stress induced Alzhimer’s symptoms in mice” J Med Food.: “Pomegranate juice augments memory and FMRI activity in middle-aged and older adults with mild memory complaints” Evid Based Complement Alternat Med

 Pomegranates also were proven to slow the progression of Alzheimer’s symptoms.